Our SENCo is Mrs Anna Vella

 Working with our school, we have advisory teachers from the Specialist Inclusion Support Service (SISS), Under 6, ASD, Sensory Impairment, Physical Impairment Teams.
 We also buy the services of the SEMH team as well as the services of a speech and language therapist.

 Our teaching and support staff have regular training on all areas of the curriculum, as well as on whole school strategies such as behaviour management and differentiation.
 Teachers are also given the necessary knowledge and skills to enable all children to progress - this includes strategies for meeting the needs of children with SEND.

 We also encourage the academic and practical achievement of very able children, as well as children who show outstanding artistic, musical and creative talent, physical skills, leadership qualities...
 Teachers provide challenging activities to ensure that these children are being stretched.
-The children may also participate in a programme of workshops which are run across a number of participating schools – these are known as GTXxtra activities.
 These activities further enhance the children’s aptitudes, skills and abilities.